How to get from Cusco to Machu Picchu (Without Trekking)

 The route is almost 11 km from the bus drop-off to Aguas Calientes following the train tracks.

-The walk itself is fairly easy but the conditions make it a bit more challenging.
+The walk itself is fairly easy but the humid jungle conditions make it a bit more challenging.

 Unlike many hikes in Peru, this one is almost entirely flat.
 However, mosquitos and other biting insects are everywhere here since it’s a lower altitude than Cusco, so cover up and bring insect repellent.